evakathie/ux-portfolio/projects/pattern-library.md

 to: 'Dezember 2018'
 year: 2018
 month: 12
+company: Digitec
 ---

 <ProjectHeader :currentPage="this">
-<p>Creation of a comprehensive pattern library for the D3 product family of Digitec GmbH, for documentation and standardization of used design patterns.</p>
+<p>Creation of a comprehensive pattern library for the D3 product family of <router-link to="/pages/company/digitec.html">Digitec GmbH</router-link>, for documentation and standardization of used design patterns.</p>
 <p>Design Pattern = generalizable solution to repeatedly occurring (UX / design) problems.</p>
 </ProjectHeader>

 <div class="wrapper">

-<p>During a three month internship at Digitec GmbH I created a pattern library for their software product family D3.
+<p>During a three month internship at <router-link to="/pages/company/digitec.html">Digitec GmbH</router-link> I created a pattern library for their software product family D3.
 The D3 products D3 Sheets, D3 Curves and D3 Elements together form a pricing engine for FX and MM trading and are used  by more than 40 of the world’s leading FX trading banks.
 The products are developed using the programming language Scala, the user interface is designed with JavaFX and CSS.</p>

 <img class="img-small" :src="'/images/pattern-library/pattern-library-concept.png'" alt="">